 With a central concern for student development beyond the traditional classroom, the staff of the dean of student affairs provide a variety of nonacademic services such as coordinating leadership and social programs, overseeing residential programs, assisting students with decisions and procedures regarding withdrawal from school, coordinating disciplinary procedures, and making referrals to other student services on campus.
-(See also “Related Links.”)
+(See also “Related Websites.”)

 Whatever the question or concern, the provost and staff stand ready at all times to assist undergraduates.